 Oasys Mini-Hollywood is a complete theme park.
 The decorations are “prettier” and it feels way more touristic (including huge groups of kids on school trips).
 You have literally everything – Western Show, Can Can Dance Show, Carriages Museum, Cactus Garden, Zoological Reserve, cafes, photo corners… And yet it was an interesting experience: so far we´ve seen the Wild West decorations in large theme parks around the world, but I´ve never been to a park entirely focused on Western vibes.

 It shouldn´t come as a surprise to you that our kids enjoyed Oasys Hollywood more.
 The oldest one was in awe of all the decorations and atmosphere (and she loved that there were so many kids around).
 While the little one enjoyed a nice nap inside her stroller as we could walk around a lot (unlike at Fort Bravo).

 To sum it up, I feel like visiting both parks could be an interesting experience.
-If you travel with kids – Oasys Hollywood is better, if not – Fort Bravo could be enough for you.
-And if you´re a fan of Westerns – make sure to visit both!
+If you travel with kids in search of an ultimate Wild West Town experience- Oasys Hollywood is better, if you´re solo or with friends – Fort Bravo could be enough for you.
+However, if you´re a real fan of Westerns – make sure to visit both!